-Code 9STEM Availability Semester 1 Length Semester Recommended see below Code 9STEMC2 Availability Semester 2 Length Semester Recommended STEM Semester 1
+Code: 09STEM Availability: Semester 1 Length: Semester Recommended: (See below)

+Code: 09STEMC2 Availability: Semester 2 Length: Semester Recommended: STEM Semester 1

-Students who wish to study STEM it is strongly recommended that student's achieve a B in both Mathematics and Science in Year 8 to be eligible to choose their course.
-Students need to be able to work collaboratively in groups and also have the ability to work independently.
+It is strongly recommended that students achieve no less than a B in both Mathematics and Science in Year 8 if they wish to study STEM.
+Students need to be able to work collaboratively in groups, and also have the ability to work independently.
 Students can study STEM for either semester or for a full year.
 Students who wish to study STEM for the full year need to select Semester 1 and Semester 2 course.